msghera/PandaPicker/README.md

 ## Credit

-- Special thanks to [Sabbir Siddiqui](https://www.linkedin.com/in/sabbirsiddiqui) for letting me think about this great idea .
+- Special thanks to [Sabbir Siddiqui](https://www.linkedin.com/in/sabbirsiddiqui) for letting me think about this great idea.